techner3/ForestCover/README.md

 # Points to Note :

 * The app may take while to load ,Please bear with it
-* Many of the libraries are commented in requirements.txt and libraries needed only for predicted has been installed to reduce slug size while deploying to heroku.
+* Many of the libraries are commented in requirements.txt and libraries needed only for prediction has been installed to reduce slug size while deploying to heroku.